gflynn777/Shell/README.md

 8.  sed 10q  tells the stream editor to quit after reading ten lines.
 The user will see the top ten lines of the output of sort -nr.

+#Usage
+The included makefile will compile the program with the gcc compiler.
+The program must be run on a platorm that uses the Unix kernel (i.e. it won't work in Windows).